Accurate Computation of Marginal Data Densities Using Variational Bayes: The New MDD Estimator

+Note that where KL is minimized the ratio of $q^*/p$ should be close to one for all $\theta$ and, as a result, $E_q ln\left[\frac{q^*}{p}\right]$ should be well approximated with $E_q\left[\frac{q^*}{p}-1\right]$, the expectation from proposition \ref{prop:var}.
+Therefore, one should expect a small MDDE variance for optimal $q$ based on a KL divergence as well.
+This feature manifests itself in an improved numerical efficiency of our estimator compared to these alternatives which we clearly document in section \ref{sec:empirical}.

-The second result implies that if we follow the common practice of reporting the logarithm of our MDD estimator we report the negative of logarithm of the inverse of an unbiased estimator i.e. $-\ln \hat{p}_{RIS.VB}(\mathbf{y})^{-1}$ which is not different from reporting the logarithm of an unbiased MDDE such as the importance sampling MDDE.
+Both of the results in proposition \ref{prop:pris} are stated in terms of the reciprocal of the estimator following similar such results in \cite{Geweke1999,Geweke2005} and \cite{Fruhwirth-Schnatter2006} for the RIS MDDE.
+The relevance of such statements is motivated by a common practice of reporting the logarithm of MDDEs.
+We report the negative of logarithm of the inverse of our unbiased estimator i.e. $-\ln \left(\hat{p}_{RIS.VB}(\mathbf{y})^{-1}\right)$.
+Note that $\hat{p}_{RIS.VB}(\mathbf{y})^{-1}$ is the unbiased estimator of the reciprocal MDD.
+Therefore, reporting its negative logarithm is similar to reporting the logarithm of an unbiased MDDE such as the importance sampling MDDE.